AN EMBODIED, CREATIVE & INCLUSIVE APPROACH

-Karin is currently training to be a trainer on the Embodied Facilitator Course, and is exploring practices such as Feldenkrais, Hanna Somatics and 5 Rhythms as part of this training.
-Her own main practices are Scaravelli-inspired yoga and Tibetan Buddhist meditation.
-She has completed two Dharma Ocean online meditation programmes with Reggie Ray and regularly studies with Tibetan Buddhist teacher Tsoknyi Rinpoche.
-She is an active member of the Sea of Calm Sangha in Whitstable, a Plum Village UK group who practice the Zen Buddhist teachings of Thich Nhat Hanh.
-Her own physical yoga practice is centred around integrating what she is learning from her other embodied somatic practices.
-Her main practice is to implement her mindfulness and embodiment training principles into daily life.
+Karin is currently Trainer and Director of Meditation at Embodiment Unlimited.
+Aside from yoga, she regularly practices Feldenkrais, Hanna Somatics, 5 Rhythms and NIA dance.
+Karin's own main yoga practices are Scaravelli-inspired yoga and Tibetan Buddhist meditation.
+She regularly studies with Tibetan Buddhist teacher Tsoknyi Rinpoche.
+She is an active member of Plum Village UK which is built on the Zen Buddhist teachings of Thich Nhat Hanh.
+Her personal practice is centred around integrating what she is learning from all her embodied practices into her life and teaching.

 Karin's research started with her MSc thesis which studied what yoga and mindfulness can learn from Buddhist and Western psychology and neuroscience.
 Influences include the work of Rick Hanson and Dan Siegel.
 In addition, she is exploring what it means to be a socially engaged Buddhist, mindfulness and yoga practitioner in the world today.
-In this she is particularly inspired by the work of Thich Nhat Hanh, Matthew Remski, Carol Horton, Paul Linden and Mark Walsh (founder of Embodied Yoga Principles).
+In this she is particularly inspired by the work of Thich Nhat Hanh and the embodiment movement.

 Karin is an accredited British Wheel of Yoga (BWY) teacher trainer, having completed the nationally recognised three-year yoga teacher training as well as specialist meditation modules for yoga teachers and additional teacher training with the BWY to run BWY Foundation Courses and Certificate and Diploma Courses (teacher training).
 In 2014 Karin completed a Masters of Science degree in Mindfulness Studies at the University of Aberdeen.
 She is receiving regular supervision through the Mindfulness Association and is trained to teach their Mindfulness Based Living Course.
 She is qualified to teach Embodied Yoga Principles and she completed the Embodied Facilitator Course in 2017.
 Yoga teaching influences include Mindfulness Yoga, Vanda Scaravelli, Sandra Sabatini, Ginny Kempster, Maarten Vermaasse, Peter Blackaby, John Stirk, Gary Carter's structural integration approach to yoga and mindfulness meditation practice both from secular traditions and Buddhism including stress reduction and mindfulness based living approaches.

-Karin teaches regular daytime and evening classes for yoga and mindfulness students at any level, including complete beginners, one-to-one sessions for individuals who are not able to join group classes for a variety of reasons, or who wish to take their practice in a specific direction.
-She also regularly facilitates one day workshops and courses in yoga and mindfulness meditation in Canterbury and once or twice a year runs retreat weekends.
-Karin is an approved British Wheel of Yoga Foundation Course tutor and teacher trainer, and Embodied Yoga Principles tutor, and has been an occasional tutor for the Mindfulness Association.
+Karin teaches online and in-person, including courses, workshops, training for coaches and facilitators and regular daytime and evening classes for yoga and mindfulness students at any level.
+She also runs retreat weekends.
+Karin is an approved British Wheel of Yoga Foundation Course tutor and teacher trainer, a senior Embodied Yoga Principles tutor, Trainer and Director of Meditation on the Embodied Facilitator Course and has been an occasional tutor for the Mindfulness Association.

-Karin is treasurer and Communications Officer for the charity Opening Your Heart To Bhutan founded by Tibetan Buddhist nun Emma Slade.
+Karin is the Treasurer for the charity Opening Your Heart To Bhutan founded by Tibetan Buddhist nun Emma Slade.
 The charity helps hundreds of disabled children and young people access education in this small Himalayan Kingdom.